-We asked how many TODs were working in different settings, including those in a peripatetic role, working in resource provisions and/or working in a special school or college not specifically for deaf children or young people.
+We asked how many TODs were working in different settings, including those in a peripatetic role, working in resource provisions, in schools for deaf children, and/or working in a special school or college not specifically for deaf children or young people.
 We found that:

-- overall, there were at least 174.84 fte teachers working as TODs in Scotland. - 60% of these posts were occupied by fully qualified TODs, 32% were occupied by teachers in training for the mandatory qualification, and 9% were occupied by qualified teachers without the mandatory qualification and not in training. - at the time the survey was completed, there were at least 4.6 fte vacant posts reported - if the vacant posts are added to the total number of TODs in employment, this would indicate there were at least 179.44 fte TOD posts, of which 3% were vacant.
+- overall, there were at least 167.24 fte teachers working as TODs in Scotland. - 62% of these posts were occupied by fully qualified TODs, 29% were occupied by teachers in training for the mandatory qualification, and 9% were occupied by qualified teachers without the mandatory qualification and not in training. - at the time the survey was completed, there were at least 4.6 fte vacant posts reported - if the vacant posts are added to the total number of TODs in employment, this would indicate there were at least 171.84 fte TOD posts, of which 3% were vacant.